-Carol Shea-Porter previously served as the U.S. Representative for New Hampshire’s 1st District and is seeking to defeat conservative incumbent Frank Guinta for the same seat.
+Carol Shea-Porter currently serves as the U.S. Representative for New Hampshire’s 1st District and is seeking re-election.
+This seat has gone back and forth between her and conservative Frank Guinta for several cycles.

 Background and Achievements

 Shea-Porter is a graduate of the University of New Hampshire holding a B.A. and a Master’s degree in Public Administration.
 Prior to her first run for Congress, Shea-Porter was a social worker and a professor.
 She won her first primary for the U.S. House of Representative with just $25,000, over a 1,000 volunteers, and in-depth grassroots organizing.
-Shea-Porter was a leader on peace, environment, and women’s rights issues.
+Shea-Porter is a leader on women’s rights, peace, and environmental issues.

 Positions on Key Issues

 - Advocates heavily for women's rights and reproductive justice

 - Promotes efforts to make education more affordable

 - Promotes renewable energy

 - Co-sponsored the new GI Bill of Rights

 - Works to protect Social Security and Medicare